-The Board has determined that all of its directors are independent under these standards, except for (i) William L. Jones, as a result of his receipt of interest payments in excess of \$120,000 attributable to a loan made to us by Mr. Jones in 2009, (ii) Ryan W. Turner, who is the son-in-law of Mr. Jones, due to his family relationship with Mr. Jones, and (iii) Mr. Koehler, who serves full-time as our Chief Executive Officer and President.
+The Board has determined that all of its directors are independent under these standards, except for (i) William L. Jones, as a result of his receipt of interest payments in excess of \$120,000 attributable to a loan made to us by Mr. Jones, (ii) Michael D. Kandris, as a result of his receipt of consulting fees in excess of \$120,000 in 2011, and (iii) Neil M. Koehler, who serves full-time as our Chief Executive Officer and President.
 See "Certain Relationships and Related Transactions" below.